ShivashishY/shiva/content/posts/actual-mining-transactions.md

 For example, the ELI5 version of Bitcoin miners
 Example: I tell three friends that I am thinking of a number between 1 and 100, and I write that number on a piece of paper and seal it in an envelope.
 My friends don't have to guess the exact number.
 They have to be the first to guess any number, which is what I'm thinking.
 And there's no limit to how many guesses they get.

 Let's say I'm thinking of number 1.
-If friends guess a 21, then they lose because 21 & gt; 19 If friend B guesses 16 and friend C guesses 12, then they both arrive at a theoretically feasible answer, because 16 & lt; 19 & 12 & lt; There is no additional credit for 19 friends B, even though B's answer was closer to the answer of target 19.
+If friends guess a 21, then they lose because 21 and 19 If friend B guesses 16 and friend C guesses 12, then they both arrive at a theoretically feasible answer, because 16, 19 and 12.
+There is no additional credit for 19 friends B, even though B answer was closer to the answer of target 19.

 If both B and C answer together, then ELINA LLG breaks up.